backstage/backstage/plugins/airbrake/README.md

      apiKey: ${AIRBRAKE_API_KEY}
    ```

-6. Set an environment variable `AIRBRAKE_API_KEY` with your [API Key](https://airbrake.io/docs/api/#authentication) before starting Backstage backend.
+6. Set an environment variable `AIRBRAKE_API_KEY` with your [API Key](https://airbrake.io/docs/api/#authentication)
+   before starting Backstage backend.

-## Getting started
+## Local Development

-You can serve the plugin in isolation by running `yarn start` in the plugin directory.
-This method of serving the plugin
+Start this plugin in standalone mode by running `yarn start`.
+This method of serving the plugin provides quicker
-provides quicker iteration speed and a faster startup and hot reloads.
-It is only meant for local development, and the
+iteration speed and a faster startup and hot reloads.
+It is only meant for local development, and the setup for it can
-setup for it can be found inside the [/dev](./dev) directory.
+be found inside the [/dev](./dev) directory.

+> A mock API will be used to run it in standalone.
+If you want to talk to the real API [follow the instructions to start up Airbrake Backend in standalone](../airbrake-backend/README.md#local-development).